 There are also academic scholarships available to Music Majors concentrating in Music Composition and Technology, and Music Industry.
 If interested, please contact Professor Allison Cockshaw-Betsold at firstname.lastname@example.org.

 EVERYONE interested in the Wind Ensemble, Choral, Orchestral, or Pep Band scholarships must first prepare an electronic video audition.
 If you are competitive for a scholarship, we may ask to see you in person, or to do a second round by Skype/FaceTime if you’re not available when we are.
-Students should prepare two excerpts in contrasting styles.
+Students should prepare two excerpts in contrasting styles – one technical and one lyrical.
 Each excerpt should be no longer than two minutes in length.
 You do not need to play scales.
 All submissions will be viewed by Professor Allison Cockshaw-Betsold.
 Additionally, Wind/Brass/Percussion audition videos will be reviewed by Professor Allen Feinstein, NU’s Director of Bands, Choral submissions by Prof. Joshua Jacobson, and String submissions by Prof. Evan Bennett.

 Video auditions should be posted on YouTube and a link should be emailed to Allison Cockshaw-Betsold.
 You may decide to make your video private so that only someone with the direct link can view your video.
-In the email with the link please include your name, address, and phone number.
+In the email with the link please include your name, address, and the ensemble(s) you are interested in.
 A phone interview may also be required as part of the audition.
 Please see the FAQ below for further information.

 More information regarding the Music Industry and Music Comp/Tech scholarships coming very soon!